Denver to take over Mt. Blue Sky operations as summit road reopens

 “The USDA Forest Service and Denver Mountain Parks manage adjacent lands on Mount Blue Sky and are pursuing a shared stewardship approach for the long-term, sustainable management of the Mount Blue Sky Recreation Area to streamline services, reduce duplication, and enhance the visitor experience,” wrote Stephanie Figueroa, a spokesperson for the city parks department.

-The arrangement also involves a third party, the nonprofit Denver Mountain Parks Foundation, which would receive a federal permit to manage the recreation area.
+The arrangement also involves a third party, the nonprofit Denver Mountain Parks Foundation, which will have a federal permit to manage the recreation area.

-About 10% of the entry-fee revenue would go to the foundation for overhead and administrative costs.
-A smaller amount — about 3% of what remains— would go to USFS.
-Much of the rest of the money would go to the city, with the expectation that a “reasonable amount” will be spent to benefit the area.
+About 10% of the entry-fee revenue will go to the foundation for overhead and administrative costs.
+A smaller amount — about 3% of what remains— will go to USFS.
+Much of the rest of the money will go to the city, with the expectation that a “reasonable amount” will be spent to benefit the area.

 What will Mt.
 Blue Sky cost for visitors?